bdnf/BigData-Engineering-Projects/README.md

 - artist_id (TEXT) NOT NULL: ID of Artist of the song played
 - session_id (INT): ID of the user Session
 - location (TEXT): User location
-- user_agent (TEXT): Agent used by user to access Sparkify platform
+- user_agent (TEXT): Agent used by user to access the platform

 ## Dimension Tables
 **users** - users in the app